ory/docs/docs/docs/ecosystem/deployment.md

 ## Data Storage and Persistence

-All ORY projects support storing data in memory and in relational databases (PostgreSQL, MySQL).
+All Ory projects support storing data in memory and in relational databases (PostgreSQL, MySQL).

 ORY Hydra additionally supports CockroachDB, but still beta, use it at your own